Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 August 1st - 8th

-Antigua features one of the most organized carnivals in the region.
+Antigua features one of the most organised carnivals in the region.
 Held annually in early August, Antigua’s carnival draws scores of regional and international guests.
 From convertibles driving past with beautiful carnival contestants, to day and night parties, Antigua is hands down one of the best Caribbean carnivals around town.

 Looking for a place to stay?
 Antigua boasts lots of beautiful all-inclusive resorts which will be perfect for you!